Chapter 15:

 Shigure’s jaw worked, teeth bared, before he snapped his head back and screamed over the din: “You have another option?
 There isn’t one!”

-Faces around Yuka hardened, others sagged.
+Faces around her hardened, others sagged.
 Fear spread like infection itself, crawling under her skin.
-She pressed a hand to her gut, nausea rising.
+Yuka pressed a hand to her gut, nausea rising.

 “Dad!”
 Sayaka burst from the treeline, half-dragging Kurama beside her.
 Blood streaked her cheeks, her gaze skittering frantically until it landed on the weapon in Shigure’s hands.
-She froze.
-“My father’s gun.”
-The words splintered, brittle as kindling.
-Her stare locked on Shigure.
+“My dad’s gun…” The words splintered.
 “Why do you have that?
 What happened to him?”

-Shigure faltered.
-His knuckles whitened around the rifle, pulling it close like a shield.
-“Sayaka—your father—” His voice fractured, the rest dying in his throat.
+Shigure pulled it close.
+“Sayaka—your father—I’m so sorry…” His voice fractured, the rest dying in his throat.

 The forest answered for him.
-Blazing figures erupted from the treeline, their shrieks climbing over the din as shadowed forms stampeded after them.
+Blazing dead erupted from the treeline, their shrieks climbing over the din as shadowed forms stampeded after them.

 “The shed!”
-Sayaka’s voice cracked like a whip.
+Sayaka’s ordered.
 She thrust her arm through the smoke.
-“Now!
-Move!”

 They surged as one, a human tide of terror.
 Midori and Haruka broke ahead, the rest stumbling in their wake.
-Yuka was carried forward, each breath scraping her lungs raw, each blink grinding ash across her eyes.
+Yuka was carried forward, each breath scraping, each blink grinding ash across her eyes.

 Inside the shed, pandemonium.
 Bodies slammed against one another, hands snatching, metal clattering against concrete.
-The arsenal spilled across the floor like bones in a grave: rifles, pistols, blades dulled with rust, boxes of brass-tipped ammunition.
+The arsenal spilled across the floor: rifles, pistols, blades dulled with rust, boxes of brass-tipped ammunition.

 “Grab something—anything!”
 Kurobane roared, shoving a knife toward Satsuki.

-Yuka’s vision tunneled.
+Her vision tunneled.
 She saw him writhe under clawing hands, ribs cracking open like rotten wood.
-His scream climbed until it snapped—just breath and bubbles.
 Blood sprayed in pulses across the shed, warm on her cheek, metallic on her lips.

 “Out!”
 Sayaka commanded.

 Yuka stumbled into the yard last, lungs ablaze.
 Behind her, the farm writhed in ruin.
 The barn’s skeleton glowed orange-white, animals shrieking as timbers gave way.
 Broken lanterns birthed rivers of flame that snaked across dirt and wood.
-The infected reeled through it all like moving pyres, spreading destruction with every step.
+The infected wove through it all, spreading destruction with every step.

-Kurama fired twice into the dark, then vanished beneath a dozen bodies.
+The older man she met earlier, Kurama, fired twice into the dark, then vanished beneath a dozen bodies.
 The gun clattered away; his last sound was not a word but a wet, breaking sob.
-His scream cut the night in half, then died, smothered by the roar and the infected’s frenzy.
+His scream cut the night in half, then died, smothered by the roar and the frenzy.

-The air thickened, turning to liquid ash.
 The world shrank to flickering silhouettes and choking heat.
-Yuka stumbled backward, hacking for air, vision watering until the night blurred.
+She stumbled backward, hacking for air, vision watering until the night blurred.

 That was when she saw it.
 By the barn—sparks skittering up the generator, crawling over the rusted oil drums.